• Skip to primary navigation

 How To Spot Mold vs. Kham Yeast on Kombucha and How To Prevent it

-When you are new to brewing kombucha or any fermented drink for that matter, the first time you see the fermentation process take place, it can look a little bizarre.
+When you are new to brewing kombucha or any fermented drink, the first time you see the fermentation process, it can look a little bizarre.

 Homemade kombucha requires a little effort and a watchful eye to get the desired results.
 There are a few ways it can go wrong, and one of the biggest problems is finding mold on your kombucha.

 Mold is a real fear among people who make homemade kombucha, but in reality, it does not appear very often.
-Usually, new kombucha makers are just confused as to what mold is and what is just a regular part of the kombucha SCOBY (symbiotic culture of bacteria and yeast).
+Usually, new kombucha makers are confused about what mold is and what is just a regular part of the kombucha SCOBY (symbiotic culture of bacteria and yeast).

-You must learn to tell the difference so that you don’t end up throwing out a good batch.
+You must learn to tell the difference so you don't throw out a good batch.
 It will also be helpful to know what you can do to prevent mold from growing in the first place.
 That way, you know what to look for and how to prevent it from growing.

 mold-is-fuzzy-green-on-kombucha-drink